blankly-finance/blankly-docs/content/en/examples/rsi.md

 ### Boilerplate Code

 <alert>
-To get started, make sure you have already [set up](/getting-started/installation) your environment along with the necssary keys and settings.
+To get started, make sure you have already <a href="/getting-started/installation">set up</a> your environment along with the necssary keys and settings.
 </alert>

 We will be implementing this strategy using `Blankly.Strategy` that allows for a quick and easy way of building out our golden cross.
 We'll also be utilizing `blankly.indicators` to quickly implement moving average calculations.